 Criminal Enforcement

-In some cases, the British Columbia Securities Commission targets misconduct by recommending charges to BC Crown counsel.
+In some cases, the BC Securities Commission targets misconduct by recommending charges to BC Crown counsel.
 Crown counsel decides whether to prosecute the individual in court for offences under BC’s Securities Act (known as “quasi-criminal offences”) or securities-related offences in Canada’s Criminal Code.

 If the prosecutor obtains a conviction in court, the convicted person could be sentenced to fines, prison terms or other punishment, along with probation and restitution orders.